ka4ep/SpaceAlbum/Lyrics.md

+#
 Fading in with crowds and tech sounds
+#
 Escape to shuttle      -  Fight
+###
+Write song lyrics about astronauts-to-be requiring to leave the Earth urgently on a star ship due to catastrophe.
+So they try to find the star ship and then successfully get on that and ready start their journey.
+Song is in 4/4.
+First verse is upbeat, second is downbeat, third is upbeat, fourth is downbeat.
+Fifth verse is downbeat, half time and describes emotions after successfully getting on board.

+#
 Departure from Earth   -  Blast song (Toxic)
+#
 Into Black hole        -  LoneDon
+#
 Throgh the wormhole    -  Polysong
+#
 Arriving to nebulae    -  Astral Gravity

 							Chorus: